WellthCare

 Telemedicine for infectious diseases is usually pitched as convenience care: talk to a clinician, get a prescription if you need one, and avoid an urgent care visit.
-That’s not wrong-but it’s incomplete.
+Not wrong—but incomplete.
 Infectious disease is one of the few areas where telemedicine can function as something much more valuable: an infection-control and claims-avoidance operating layer for your benefits program.

 Why infectious disease plays by different rules

-Most telehealth ROI discussions assume a simple trade: a virtual visit replaces an in-person visit.
+Most telehealth ROI discussions assume a simple trade-off: a virtual visit replaces an in-person visit.
 Infectious disease doesn’t behave that neatly.
-Cost and outcomes are driven by three things that traditional telehealth reporting often misses: timing, triage accuracy, and follow-through.
+Cost and outcomes depend on three things traditional reporting often misses: timing, triage accuracy, and follow-through.

-That’s why infectious-disease telemedicine should be evaluated less like “virtual primary care” and more like a risk-routing system.
+So evaluate infectious-disease telemedicine less like “virtual primary care” and more like a risk-routing system.

 The overlooked design problem: uncertainty

-A sore throat could be viral, strep, or something else.
+A sore throat?
+Could be viral, strep, or something else.
 A cough could be a mild upper respiratory infection-or the early stage of something that needs in-person evaluation.
-Virtual care can absolutely help, but only when it’s built to manage uncertainty instead of pretending it doesn’t exist.
+Virtual care helps—but only when it’s built to manage uncertainty instead of pretending it doesn’t exist.

 1) Testing logistics is the make-or-break capability